Neurotransmitter sodium symporter: Structure

 The family has a common structure of 12 presumed transmembrane helices and includes carriers for gamma-aminobutyric acid (GABA), noradrenaline/adrenaline, dopamine, serotonin, proline, glycine, choline, betaine, taurine and other small molecules.

 NSS carriers are structurally distinct from the second more-restricted family of plasma membrane transporters, which are responsible for excitatory amino acid transport (see TC# 2.A.23).
 The latter couple glutamate and aspartate uptake to the cotransport of Na+ and the counter-transport of K+, with no apparent dependence on Cl−.
 In addition, both of these transporter families are distinct from the vesicular neurotransmitter transporters.
 Sequence analysis of the Na+/Cl− neurotransmitter superfamily reveals that it can be divided into four subfamilies, these being transporters for monoamines, the amino acids proline and glycine, GABA, and a group of orphan transporters.

 Tavoulari et al. (2011) described conversion of the Cl− -independent prokaryotic tryptophan transporter TnaT (2.A.22.4.1) to a fully functional Cl− -dependent form by a single point mutation, D268S.
 Mutations in TnaT-D268S, in wild type TnaT and in a serotonin transporter (SERT; 2.A.22.1.1) provided direct evidence for the involvement of each of the proposed residues in Cl− coordination.
-In both SERT and TnaT-D268S, Cl− and Na+ mutually increase each other's potency, consistent with am electrostatic interaction through adjacent binding sites.
+In both SERT and TnaT-D268S, Cl− and Na+ mutually increase each other's potency, consistent with electrostatic interaction through adjacent binding sites.